Karol-Wijacinski/karol-wijacinski.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Manchester-based researcher focused on understanding and harnessing the capabilities of flight and autonomous systems for innovative applications.
+Manchester-based researcher focused on development and novel application of uncrewed systems.

-3rd Year PhD on the Development of Reduced Gravity Testing Capability Using Uncrewed Aerial Systems at the University of Manchester.
+3rd Year of PhD on the Development of Reduced Gravity Testing Capability Using Uncrewed Aerial Systems at the University of Manchester.